aswathyseb/biostar-recipes/docs/Recipes.md

 	- Write into a text box instead of uploading a file.

 __Copying data__:
-- Copy from other projects you have access to
+- Copy from other projects you have access to.